Rachamv/Profile-card-component/README.md

 ### The challenge

-- Build out the project to the designs provided
+- Build out the project to the designs provided -To set the position of background svg is very challenging.

 ### Screenshot